ysawa0/awsjar/docs/guide.md

 <a name="bucket"/>

 # Bucket
-Save your data on S3.
+Save your data to S3.

 ### Initialization
 ```